microsoft/vscode-docs/docs/cpp/cmake-linux.md

 ---
 # Get started with CMake Tools on Linux

-CMake is an open-source, cross-platform tool for building, testing, and packaging software.
-It uses platform and compiler independent configuration files to generate native build tool files specific to your compiler and platform.
+CMake is an open-source, cross-platform tool that uses compiler and platform independent configuration files to generate native build tool files specific to your compiler and platform.

-The CMake Tools extension integrates Visual Studio Code and CMake to make it easy to configure, build, and debug your C++ project using CMake.
+The CMake Tools extension integrates Visual Studio Code and CMake to make it easy to configure, build, and debug your C++ project.

 In this tutorial, you'll use the CMake Tools extension for Visual Studio Code to configure, build, and debug a simple C++ CMake project on Linux.
 Aside from installing CMake and your compiler, debugger, the steps in this tutorial apply generally to how you'd use CMake on other platforms, like Windows.